ajaxian79/algorithms/docs/hashing.md

 Hash to a uniform 64-bit space; on tie, fall back to direct memcmp.

 Pick a pivot, partition, recurse on the side that contains the kth slot.

+Z-array `z[i]` is the longest substring starting at i that matches a prefix.